Administrative Law Review

 The Administrative Law Review was established in 1948 and is the official law journal of the American Bar Association Section of Administrative Law & Regulatory Practice.

 Overview

-The journal is a quarterly publication managed and edited by approximately 80 students at the Washington College of Law.
-The 2022–2023 editor-in-chief is Jacob W. Wohl.
+The journal is a quarterly publication managed and edited by approximately 90 students at the Washington College of Law.
+The 2024–2025 editor-in-chief is Jason D'Antonio.

-The journal is ranked 49th out of 1,556 nationally ranked law journals.
+The journal is ranked 60th out of 1,556 nationally-ranked law journals.
 For specialty law journals, the journal is ranked 7th out of 1,224.
 In the category of Administrative Law, it is ranked 2nd.

 The journal has been cited by the United States Court of Appeals for the District of Columbia Circuit (which is known as the administrative law circuit), and since 2000 has been cited by the Second, Third, Fourth, Fifth, Sixth, Seventh, Ninth, Tenth, and Eleventh Circuit Courts of Appeal.
 It also continues to be cited by the Supreme Court of the United States.